v1ggs/gulp-website-builder/README.md

 Each module has a README with usage information.

-> Configuration files (`config.js`) are commented for explanations, which should be enough for those familiar with Gulp and JavaScript.
+> Configuration files (`config.js`) are commented for explanations, which should be fine for most people familiar with Gulp and JavaScript.

 ## Copyright